andre-ls/dactory/Final_Table_List.md

     - Type: Data
     - Description: All the Guitar Models crafted by the Factory at any point in time.
 Not only the table keep a centralized register of all important details of each model, but also, if combined with other tables, can allow specific calculations over the Inventory.

+## Models Material List
+    - Type: Data
+    - Description: All the material list and their specific quantities to craft a specific model at the Factory.
+This information is important to document and manage the amount of material being used to craft each model and help to keep the Inventory properly supplied to handle the production.

 ## Customers
     - Type: Data
     - Description: All contact and address information of all the Factory Customers, which are the ways of maintaining them informed about their orders and knowing where to deliver the fresh new guitars.